cfu288/mere-medical/apps/docs/blog/2023-03-07-customize-mere-with-plugins.md

 }
 ```

-This post is still a work in progress and will likely be updated as PHR use cases are discovered and solidified.
+This post is still a work in progress and will likely evolve as PHR use cases are discovered and solidified.
 If you have more ideas about CDS hooks for PHR or want to start a discussion, please [shoot me an email](mailto:cfu288@meremedical.co) and I can edit this post.